asifkabani/bootcamp-training/javascript-arrays.md

 var doubledNumbers = myNumbers.map(double);
 console.log(doubledNumbers); // => [2, 4, 6, 8];

-// This example is using .map() to product a collection of HTML elements:
+// This example is using .map() to produce a collection of HTML elements:

 var steps = [ 'wash', 'rinse', 'repeat'];